< April 2019

 A man uses a camera to record what may be paranormal activity going on in his house ...even though he doesn't believe it.
 This film is proof that you don't need a huge budget of special effects to make a scary movie.
 Reminiscent of one of the scariest films ever made,

-only sounds (including subsonic), a few cheap practical effects, and the disintegrating psyche of the characters involved make this one uncomfortably creepy ride.
+only sounds (including subsonic), a few cheap practical effects, and the disintegrating psyche of the characters involved makes this one an uncomfortably creepy ride.
 I wasn't thrilled with the boyfriend for being such a skeptical jerk but overall, good flick for late at night.

 Rotten Tomatoes = 73 / 53